 Flee to a safe location.
 The coalition is coming to bomb Daesh.
 Civilians, leave the areas that Daesh occupies.
 The coalition is fighting for the safety and security of the Syrian people.

-The 3rd Battalion Today
+The 3rd PSYOP Battalion in the Twenty-first Century

 A Soldier from the 3rd PSYOP Battalion operates a printing press

 The military magazine Special Warfare mentioned the 3rd Battalion in its January-June 2016 issue.
 It said in part:

 The Soldiers of Fort Braggs 3rd PSYOP Battalion, are the audio-visual specialists who execute the media production and dissemination tasks that are critical to the success of the PSYOP mission.
 3rd PSYOP Battalion Soldiers use their organic printing capabilities, radio and television broadcast facilities, and audio-visual production and communication capabilities to support special operations forces around the world.
 These Soldiers employ the latest media technology to include equipment, software, and media editing and production techniques to augment the efforts of their supported units.
 The expertise and creative ability of 3rd PSYOP Battalion Soldiers enable supported PSYOP units to effectively engage audiences across a wide variety of information platforms and deliver forward deployed commanders unprecedented access to specific audiences.
 3rd PSYOP Battalion Soldiers also serve as a valuable tool in documenting operational events and providing material for use in strategic communication and public affairs initiatives.

 Anti-Isis Publications from Qatar